 LCP measures the time to show the most important content above the fold on the screen.
 Thus, the metric captures the time required for content immediately relevant to the user to be ready for interaction.

 Google believes this specific metric reflects a level of user satisfaction with loading speed.
 A “Good” LCP is less than 2.5 seconds.
-Above 4 seconds is utterly unacceptable performance.
+Above 4 seconds is an utterly unacceptable performance.

 The following elements factor into the LCP: